sindresorhus/alfy/readme.md

 #### error(err)

+Display an error or error message in Alfred.

 ##### err

 Type: `Error` `string`

-Display an error or error message in Alfred.
+Error or error message to be displayed.

 <img src="media/screenshot-error.png" width="694">